 History

-The Aboriginal Oral Health Program (AOHP) began in late 2005 in response to an identified need to improve oral health outcomes for Aboriginal and Torres Strait Islander people in South Australia.
+The Aboriginal Oral Health Program was established in late 2005 in response to a recognised need to support better oral health for Aboriginal and Torres Strait Islander people in South Australia.

 Statement of Acknowledgement